Are you looking for a telescope that significantly reduces aberrations that are a natural cause of some telescope optical systems?

-The Meade LX90 is not a first-time telescope for a true newbie, however, it’s an excellent upgrade for the beginner who is looking for a serious scope with GoTo and possible upgrading for full astrophotography benefits.
+I believe the Meade LX90 is not a first-time telescope for a true newbie, however, it’s an excellent upgrade for the beginner who is looking for a serious scope with GoTo and possible upgrading for full astrophotography benefits.

-Even though this premium telescope is an expensive buy, its quality build, GoTo, and coma-free optics provide value.
+Even though I think this premium telescope is an expensive buy, its quality build, GoTo, and coma-free optics provide value.
 This deep-sky stargazing telescope is for the developing beginner and the intermediate user looking for a reliable, high-performing astronomy instrument.

 How Does the Meade LX90 ACF Perform?

 Exactly as advertised.
 The Meade is an SCT telescope with ACF optical components.
 Even though the primary mirror is a spherical one, it’s a non-issue due to its focal specs and its spherical and coma-free benefits thanks to its optical design.

 With the LX90, you can expect stellar performance on DSOs that includes constellations, galaxies, nebulae, open clusters, and more – and all without aberrations that includes chromatic and spherical.
 With a limiting magnitude of 14, there is plenty to explore.
 Open clusters like M36, M37, and M38 can be seen with magnificence.
 Galaxies M3, M13, M81, M82, and more through the LX90 offer spectacular views, and it performs superbly for lunar and planetary observation.

 Features & Benefits